 - December 11, 2020 – ICCRC’s Chair of the Governing Board, John Burke, sends letter of application for continuanceletter of application for continuance as the College of Immigration and Citizenship Consultants to Minister Mendicino.

-- December 11, 2020 – ICCRC application for continuance press releasepress release.
+- December 11, 2020 – ICCRC’s application for continuance press releasepress release.

-- December 2020 – Spring 2021 – Ministerial order approving the continuance and setting the “date of continuance” – on the date of continuance, the Council becomes the College.
+- May 2021 – Fall 2021 – Ministerial order approving the continuance and setting the “date of continuance” – on the date of continuance, the Council will become the College.

 - A transitional Board will oversee approval of the College By-laws and other procedures.

-- The Minister will issue a final order setting the number and composition of the final College Board of Directors and prescribing a date by which the new Board must be in office.
+- The Minister will issue a final order setting the number and composition of the final College Board of Directors and will prescribe a date by which the new Board must be in office.